 Insider Tip: Visit the Manavgat Waterfall, which is only 15 minutes away.
 It offers a cool, refreshing contrast to the heat of the beach and has several shaded cafes alongside the rushing water.

-- Phaselis Beach — The Hidden Gem Near Kemer
+4. Phaselis Beach – The Hidden Gem Near Kemer

 Phaselis is an ancient Lycian and Roman city featuring three separate bays.
 The southern bay, in particular, is a curving arc of clean sand sheltered by pine trees with remarkably calm water.
 These trees come right down to the edge of the beach, providing natural shade in a way that almost no other Turkish beach can offer.

-Click to Expand: Activities, Costs, and Planning
+Click to Expand: Activities, Costs and Planning

 The ruins are integrated seamlessly into the beach experience.
 You can walk between ancient aqueducts and the theater as easily as you would in an open-air museum, then swim in water that Emperor Hadrian himself sailed into nearly 1,900 years ago.
-The sandy, shallow entry into the sea makes it particularly good for young children, and the water clarity is exceptional for snorkeling.
+The sandy, shallow entry into the sea makes it particularly good for young children, and the water clarity is exceptional for snorkelling.

 - Best for: Families with young children, history lovers, and natural shade seekers